Do children really need handwriting? Early Literacy and Future Learning.

 A notebook and a pen used to be a standard tool to bring with you to school, college or university.
 Taking notes seemed to be the best and truly the only way to record tutors’ lecture.
-Today we can easily use our mobile phones to record any lecture and listen to it again whenever we need and want.
-Also, we will most likely be able to find the content in an online library or simply by browsing the net.
+Today we can easily use our mobile phones to record important things we wish to listen to again whenever we need and want.
+Also, we will most likely be able to download our lecture content from an online library or find relevant information simply by browsing the net.
 There is no need to fill notebooks with scribblings just to pass the test.
 Some people may still prefer it but it is not a thing that you absolutely need to master due to lack of other available options.

 Let’s face it, hardly anyone writes letters or postcards nowadays.
 We prefer to email or text people and accompany our digital messages with photos.